SkipKayhil/Dota2RebornConfig/README.md

 Skipped's Reborn Dota 2 Config
 =======================

-This is my configuration files for Dota 2.
+This is my configuration for Dota 2.
 The overall goal is to provide as much reachable functionality as possible.

 Quick How-To:
 ----------